Introduction to pypsa#

 SciGRID is a project that provides an open reference model of the European transmission network.
 The network comprises time series for loads and the availability of renewable generation at an hourly resolution for January 1, 2011 as well as approximate generation capacities in 2014.
 This dataset is a little out of date and only intended to demonstrate the capabilities of PyPSA.

-INFO:pypsa.examples:Retrieving network data from https://github.com/PyPSA/PyPSA/raw/master/examples/scigrid-de/scigrid-with-load-gen-trafos.nc
+INFO:pypsa.network.io:Retrieving network data from https://github.com/PyPSA/PyPSA/raw/v1.0.5/examples/networks/scigrid-de/scigrid-de.nc.

 There are some infeasibilities without allowing extension.
-Moreover, to approximate so-called \(N-1\) security, we don’t allow any line to be loaded above 70% of their thermal rating. \(N-1\) security is a constraint that states that no single transmission line may be overloaded by the failure of another transmission line (e.g. through a tripped connection).
+Also, to approximate so-called \(N-1\) security, we don’t allow any line to be loaded above 70% of their thermal rating. \(N-1\) security is a constraint that states that no single transmission line may be overloaded by the failure of another transmission line (e.g. through a tripped connection).

-n.lines.s_max_pu = 0.7
+n2.lines.s_max_pu = 0.7

-n.lines.loc[["316", "527", "602"], "s_nom"] = 1715
+n2.lines.loc[["316", "527", "602"], "s_nom"] = 1715

 Because this network includes time-varying data, now is the time to look at another attribute of n: n.snapshots.
 Snapshots is the PyPSA terminology for time steps.
 In most cases, they represent a particular hour.
 They can be a pandas.DatetimeIndex or any other list-like attributes.